UPSC Exam > UPSC Notes > History for UPSC CSE > GS1 PYQ (Mains Answer Writing): Temple Architecture in India

 Deccan Styles

-• Thus it can be ascertained that temple architecture was influenced by geographical, ethnic, racial, historical and linguistic diversities of Indian sub-continent.
+Thus, it can be concluded that temple architecture in India was significantly influenced by the geographical, ethnic, racial, historical, and linguistic diversities of the subcontinent.

 The document GS1 PYQ (Mains Answer Writing): Temple Architecture in India | History for UPSC CSE is a part of the UPSC Course History for UPSC CSE.